TudorMinut/T-n-T_Inventory_management_system/README.md

 ## Important Notes

-- The backend does not use Express, even though the old README claimed it did.
 - The server starts a periodic job that checks stock levels every `STOCK_CHECK_INTERVAL_MS`.
 - Emails are sent only if SMTP environment variables are configured.
 Otherwise, notifications remain in-app only.
 - Exported statistics are table-based and use the items and categories currently stored in the database.